 What I love about Hubspot's Website Grader is how simply they present the data, along with supplementary educational content and clear next steps you can take to improve your site’s performance.

 Ahrefs’ Backlink Checker shows the top 100 backlinks to any website or web page.
 It also tells you the estimated monthly organic search traffic to each linking page.
 This can be useful for understanding your competitors' best sources of referring traffic.
 You may even want to try to get featured on those pages yourself.
 This free tool runs off Ahrefs’ huge database of 16.6 trillion backlinks.

-SimilarWeb is a new player on the market (as far as I know) and is really great in providing competitive insights about website’s and overall digital presence of companies, in a beautiful way.
+SimilarWeb is a new player on the market (as far as I know) and is really great for providing competitive insights about websites and overall digital presence of companies.
+As a bonus, it does so in a beautiful way.
 Not only does it look great on a desktop with easy navigation, it was wonderful on my iPad!
-SimilarWeb can:

 - Discover the most important traffic activity and ranking insights for any website.

-- Find the biggest websites in your industry and region with this Top 100 ranking of websites by category and country.
+- Find the biggest websites in your industry and region with their Top 100 ranking of websites by category and country.

 - Send your users reliable insights to discover, categorize, tag and rank the websites that matter to them through their API.

-There is a paid version with more features coming soon as well as a Chrome plugin for quicker insights as your browse around the internet.
+There is a paid version with more features coming soon, as well as a Chrome plugin for fast insights as your browse around the internet.
 Definitely worth checking out!